 The Sea and Sage Audubon chapter winter pelagic trip ran recently on a February day following strong winds and storms from the southwest.
 A fairly large swell kept people on their toes for most of the day (going airborne while on a boat is bad!!).
 It was by turns rainy, windy, drizzly and sunny.
 For those who braved the weather, however, the returns from this trip were spectacular!
-Every pelagic trip is begun with a sense of hope: maybe you’ll see something rare, like an albatross.
+Every pelagic trip begins with a sense of hope: maybe you’ll see something rare, like an albatross.
 But realistically, you never really expect one to show up.
 As it turned out, they weren’t long in coming, and in this case it was an unprecedented one.

 The two albatrosses had everyone on board excited, and now they were all alert.
-Every Black-vented Shearwater (Puffinus opisthomelas) got scrutinized carefully, and it didn’t take long to find an “all dark shearwater”, which turned out to be a Sooty Shearwater, Puffinus griseus.
+Observers scrutinized every Black-vented Shearwater (Puffinus opisthomelas) carefully, and it didn’t take long to find an “all dark shearwater”, which turned out to be a Sooty Shearwater, Puffinus griseus.
 Unlike Black-vented Shearwaters, which breed in the northern hemisphere, Sooty Shearwater is a southern hemisphere bird, and at this time of year, most of them are below the equator perpetuating their species.
-A few stragglers like this one are usually to be found on the winter pelagic trip.
+We usually observe a few stragglers like this one on the winter pelagic trip.
 Looking at the incredibly worn state of this bird’s plumage, one wonders how it flew at all!

 Auklets and Murrelets

 Most alcids are fairly shy, and getting close enough to them for good photographs is difficult.
 Something about a 75-foot boat bearing down on them intimidates them!
-When the boat approached, they dove or took off running on the surface of the water.
-On the upside, many of the Cassin’s Auklets were so well-fed that they couldn’t get airborne!
+Usually, when the boat approached, they dove or took off running on the surface of the water.
+On the upside, many of the Cassin’s Auklets were too fat to get airborne!
 Other trip highlights included a Black-legged Kittiwake, a female Brown Booby, and an extremely pale Northern Fulmar.
-As usual on a trip like this, there were interesting non-birds as well, including migrating Gray Whales, Common Dolphins and California Sea Lions.
-There’s always something interesting to be seen on a pelagic birding trip!
+As usual on a trip like this, there were interesting non-birds as well.
+Marine mammals observed included migrating Gray Whales, Common Dolphins and California Sea Lions.
+Pelagic trips always produce something interesting to see!